menghaoyu2002/interpoll/README.md

   - view your vote history, comment history, created polls
   - edit an delete your polls
   - edit and delete your comments
+  - edit your accounts settings
+  - delete your account

 # Possible Improvemnts